Marshall Park (Seattle)

 Marshall Park is a 0.78 acre park in Seattle, Washington.
-Once known as "Phelps Place", the small park across from Parsons Garden provided a viewpoint for sightseers until the expansion and improvement of Queen Anne Boulevard.
+Once known as "Phelps Place", the small park across from Parsons Gardens Park provided a viewpoint for sightseers until the expansion and improvement of Queen Anne Boulevard.
 In 1960, the park was named after the Marshalls.
 Betty Bowen Viewpoint was added to the park in 1977–1978.
 Today, the concrete walkway contains unsigned artwork by artists Guy Anderson, Kenneth Callahan, Morris Graves, Victor Steinbrueck, Charles Stokes and Margaret Tompkins.